mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 * Reload configuration
 * Don't forget to renew it

-(I never had to go through this myself, god bless, thus I have taken this list from [someone who did](https://www.youtube.com/watch?v=KdX51QJWQTA))
+(Luckily, I never had to go through this myself, thus I have taken this list from [someone who did](https://www.youtube.com/watch?v=KdX51QJWQTA))

 ## Introduction of ACME
 When let's encrypt came around, things changed drastically.
 They simplified getting a certificated into the following steps